MCC campus sign

 Why do I get an error message on Self-Service when I try to register for a class?

-High School Enrichment students are not allowed to add or drop a class online through Self-Service.
-If you want to add or a drop a class, you must contact our Admissions and Records office by email at admissions@maderacollege.edu.
-This email must be sent from your college email.
+High School Enrichment students are not allowed to drop classes themselves.
+If you want to drop a class, you must email admissions@maderacollege.edu and dualenrollment@maderacollege.edu.
+This email should be sent from your SCCCD email.
 The subject line of the email should say High School Enrichment and the body of the email should include your First and Last Name, College ID Number, the class subject with class number, and the 5-digit section number.
 For example, History-11-54321.

 What happens if I forget to drop a class or just stop attending the class?